-- The measurement and monitoring methods must be simplified, - strengthening evaluation capacities is essential; - Data collection and management are crucial
+- > The measurement and monitoring methods must be simplified, - Increased evaluation capacities are essential; - Data collection and management are crucial

 A NAMA in Mexico: the Federal Mass Transit Programme

 The transport sector is responsible for roughly 18% of total GHG emissions in Mexico, 90% of which come from road transport.
 The transport sector is experiencing the strongest increase in GHG emissions, due to the increasing number of motor vehicles: this figure tripled between 1996 and 2006.